CVE-2026-2481 Overview

 Workarounds

-- Restrict author-level access to only essential and highly trusted users
+- Restrict author-level access to trusted users only and disable open user registration with elevated roles.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.